AdeBabs1/Business-Analytics/README.md

-Using excel, raw data were cleaned and prepared for analysis merging datasets using VLOOKUP for a unified view and Pivot Tables were used to summarize key metrics (sales, products, regions) to create dynamic charts to visualize trends and performance which led to buidling an interactive, user-friendly dashboard layout
+Using excel, raw data were cleaned and prepared for analysis merging datasets using VLOOKUP for a unified view and Pivot Tables were used to summarize key metrics (sales, products, regions) to create dynamic charts to visualize trends and performance for 2022/2023 which led to buidling an interactive, user-friendly dashboard layout

 Excel tools like Pivot Tables, Charts, VLOOKUP and Slicers were used to produce